Zanger67/ModeLLM/README.md

 The simulation follows a formal parliamentary procedure:

 1. **Opening Statements**: Each delegate presents their country's position and priorities
+2. **Private Notes**: Delegates record private strategic notes (not shared directly with others but used to guide their own future decisions)
-2. **Proposal Phase**: Delegates submit formal proposals addressing the debate topic
+3. **Proposal Phase**: Delegates submit formal proposals addressing the debate topic
-3. **Pairwise Discussions**: Delegates engage in bilateral conversations with each other discussing the submitted proposals
+4. **Pairwise Discussions**: Delegates engage in bilateral conversations with each other discussing the submitted proposals
-4. **Private Notes**: Delegates record private strategic notes (not shared with others)
 5. **Voting Phase**: Delegates vote on each proposal (yes/no/abstain) with explanations
 6. **Delegate Ranking**: Each delegate ranks their peers based on contributions and diplomacy
 7. **Leaderboard Generation**: Final rankings are calculated based on peer assessments

+## Context Memory Management

+The simulation employs a sophisticated context memory system:

+- Each model maintains awareness of all prior statements, proposals, and voting history
+- Private notes are included in context for the authoring delegate only
+- Character personalities and national interests guide responses consistently
+- Prompts for each phase build upon the accumulated context
+- Messages are formatted appropriately for different model providers (OpenAI, Hugging Face)

+This context-rich approach ensures delegates maintain consistent positions, can reference previous statements, and develop more coherent diplomatic strategies.

 ## Metrics System